tnzl/Gender-classifier-on-facial-image/README.md

 3. Improving present classifier model.

 ## Milestones achieved
+1. Model has reached >90% accuracy milestone.
-Skeleton of the app has been developed.
-Model has reached 90% accuracy milestone.
+2. Skeleton of the app has been developed.

 ## Architecture
 Transfer learning on resnet-32 pre-trained on Imagenet dataset.

 ## Data
-Scraping images from "Google Images"
+700 Imges scrapped from "Google Images"

 ## Screenshots
 ![](male-pred.png)